UPDATED: WCS will have split shifts at two schools for post-tornado plan

 The decision about how to re-locate the two schools’ students and staffs was made by WCS Director Dr. Donna Wright after consulting with transportation, food services and other WCS department heads.

 Because the plan is considered day-to-day operations, although it is an emergency situation, Wright approved it.
-The school board has given her the right to make such decisions with its approval.
+The school board has given her the right to make such decisions without its approval.

 Wright said that some early proposals included sending students to area churches for each grade level.